TERMS & CONDITIONS

 f) Alcohol must not be served to any person under the age of 18 years.

 The Village Hall may provide storage space, including lockers for regular users and may charge a deposit for the use of a key.
 These keys remain the property of the Village Hall, and, on request, must be returned and may not be copied without prior permission from the Village Hall.

 The Village Hall accepts no responsibility for any stored equipment or other property brought onto or left at the premises and all liability for loss or damage is hereby excluded.
 All equipment and property other than that stored on the premises by agreement, must be removed at the end of each hire period or storage period.

 The Village Hall may dispose of any such items 7 days thereafter at its discretion, by sale or otherwise on such terms and conditions as it thinks fit and charge the hirer daily storage fees and costs incurred in storing and selling or otherwise disposing of the same.

 11. Interruption of Regular Bookings.

-If a hirer is a regular weekly user, the Village Hall reserves the right to cancel all, or part of, certain bookings in favour of one-off bookings such as a polling station for a local or general election.
+If a hirer is a regular weekly user, the Village Hall reserves the right to cancel all, or part of, certain bookings in favour of one-off bookings such as a polling station for a local or general election or other large event.
 Such cancellations shall not occur more than once a month, and at least four weeks’ notice shall be given of such cancellation.

 The Village Hall reserves the right to nominate a specified weekday evening as not being available for regular weekly bookings, so that priority can be given to monthly, or less frequent, bookings.